Join the Academic Forum

 The INSOL Europe Academic Forum, founded in 2004, is a constituent body of INSOL Europe, a Europe-wide association of practitioners in insolvency.
 The Academic Forum’s primary mission is to engage in the representation of members interested in insolvency law and research, to encourage and assist in the development of research initiatives in the insolvency field and to participate in the activities organised by INSOL Europe.
 The membership of the Academic Forum includes insolvency academics, insolvency practitioners with recognised academic credentials as well as those engaged in the research and study of insolvency.

-With the sponsorship renewed by Edwin Coe LLP from 2018 as well as that previously provided by Edwin Coe LLP and Shakespeare Martineau, the Academic Forum has been able to offer young scholars travel grants to attend its conferences.
+With the sponsorship renewed by Edwin Coe LLP from 2018, the Academic Forum has been able to offer young scholars travel grants to attend its conferences.
 The sponsorship has also permitted for an annual lecture to be given by a scholar of international repute.
 These have included Professor Jay Westbrook (University of Texas, the United States), Gabriel Moss QC (3/4 South Square, Gray’s Inn, the United Kingdom), The Hon Mr Justice Ian Kawaley (Supreme Court of Bermuda), Professor Karsten Schmidt (President of the Bucerius Law School, Germany), Professor Bob Wessels (Leiden Law School, the Netherlands), Professor Ian Fletcher QC (University College London, United Kingdom), Professor Rosalind Mason (Queensland University of Technology, Australia), Professor Axel Flessner (Humboldt University Berlin, Germany), His Honour Judge Ignacio Sancho (Spanish Supreme Court), Professor Bruce A. Markell (Northwestern University Chicago) and Professor Frank Verstijlen (Groningen Law School, the Netherlands).
 In Copenhagen, the annual lecture was renamed "The Gabriel Moss Memorial Lecture" in honour and memory of the late Gabriel Moss, QC.
-The first such lecture was given by Professor Ignacio Tirado (UNIDROIT), while the second took place in Dublin and was given by Professor Irene Lynch Fannon (UCC).
+The first such lecture was given by Professor Ignacio Tirado (UNIDROIT), the second took place in Dublin by Professor Irene Lynch Fannon (University College Cork and Matheson LLP, Ireland), the third in Dubrovnik by Professor Jasnica Garašič (University of Zagreb, The Faculty of Law, Croatia), the fourth in Amsterdam by Emeritus Professor Bob Wessels (University of Leiden) and the fifth in Sorrento by Professor Stefania Bariatti.

-These lectures and many of the presentations at the Academic Forum conferences have been collected in the conference proceedings booklets that have been regularly published since the publications series arising from conferences was inaugurated in 2009 by reports from the 2008 Leiden and Barcelona events.
+These lectures and many of the presentations at the Academic Forum conferences have been collected in the conference proceedings booklets that have been regularly published since the publications series arising from conferences was inaugurated in 2009.
 The intention is that conference proceedings booklets will be published from all of the conferences listed above and will accompany other publications in the Technical Series produced by INSOL Europe and the Judicial Wing.
 Overall, the publications are intended to form a comprehensive report of the conferences and contain accounts of recent research in the insolvency field useful for academics, judges, policy-makers and practitioners alike.

 Management Board